 The chatbot was monitored for a few weeks and the chat flows were tweaked based on how the users were interacting with it.
 Some A/B tests on different paths were also conducted to help improve the conversion rate.

 The Business impact exceeded the expectations in the following ways:

 - Automating the chatbots helped reduce the costs incurred for the chat agents.

 - 60% reduction in the abandoned chat where the client left without finding the desired service.
 This led to a reduction in the bounce rate of the website and an increased qualified lead submission.

-- A 35% increase in conversion of chat leads due to a more targetted chat script with responses focussed on increasing client confidence.
+- A 35% increase in conversion of chat leads due to a more targeted chat script with responses focussed on increasing client confidence.

 - Better convenience for the customer and sales representatives either due to better scheduling of calls or transferring the case to live sales agent based on availability

 - Increase in customer satisfaction for a speedy response and identifying the problems at the grassroots level using the smart knowledge bank.